DanielChronlund/DCToolbox/README.md

 **Synopsis:**

-Connect to Microsoft Graph with the Microsoft Graph PowerShell module and run a KQL hunting query in Microsoft 365 Defender.
+Connect to Microsoft Graph with the Microsoft Graph PowerShell module and run a KQL hunting query in Microsoft Defender XDR.

 **Details:**

-Connect to Microsoft Graph with the Microsoft Graph PowerShell module and run a KQL hunting query in Microsoft 365 Defender.
+Connect to Microsoft Graph with the Microsoft Graph PowerShell module and run a KQL hunting query in Microsoft Defender XDR.

 **Parameters:**

 	-Query
-	Description:	The KQL query you want to run in Microsoft 365 Defender.
+	Description:	The KQL query you want to run in Microsoft Defender XDR.
 	Required:		true

 	-IncludeKQLQueryAtTop